mozilla/treeherder/README.md

 #### Installation
-The steps to install treeherder are provided [here](https://treeherder.readthedocs.org/installation.html).
+The steps to run Treeherder are provided [here](https://treeherder.readthedocs.org/installation.html).

+The steps to run only the UI are provided [here](https://treeherder.readthedocs.org/ui/installation.html).

 #### Links

-Visit our project tracking Wiki at:
+Visit our project tracking Wiki at: https://wiki.mozilla.org/Auto-tools/Projects/Treeherder
-https://wiki.mozilla.org/Auto-tools/Projects/Treeherder

-Visit our **readthedocs** page for other setup and configuration at:
+Visit our **readthedocs** page for other setup and configuration at: https://treeherder.readthedocs.org/
-https://treeherder.readthedocs.org/

 File any bugs you may encounter [here](https://bugzilla.mozilla.org/enter_bug.cgi?product=Tree+Management&component=Treeherder).